The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Determining how much money you need to buy a house has always been daunting for first-time homebuyers, but 2022 feels like a new level of frustration.
-Between home prices hitting record highs and mortgage rates surging, thinking about your budget can feel downright maddening.
-While it is definitely a seller’s market, buying a home is still a smart move that can help you lay a strong financial foundation for your future.
+Determining how much money you need to buy a house has always been daunting for first-time homebuyers, but 2023 may feel like a new level of frustration.
+Between sky-high prices and surging mortgage rates, thinking about your budget can feel downright maddening.
+While it remains a seller’s market in most areas, buying a home is still a smart move that can help you lay a strong financial foundation for your future.
 Here’s a rundown of the key costs in making homeownership a reality.

 Breaking down the cost of buying a home

 As you consider the price tag of a home, it’s important to calculate the major expenses you’ll need to cover in order to call it your own: